johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 # Done: select the frames per second and set as framerate for -fsp or --framerate
 # Done: select the bitrate and set as bitrate for -b or --bitrate
 # Done: select the preview options x,y,w,h and set as preview for -p or --preview
+# Display a record button
 # Done: display a stop button: `pkill raspivid`
 # Done: convert the .h264 file to .MP4: `MP4Box -add pivideo.h264 pivideo.mp4`
 # Done: remove the .264 file
-# play the recorded video: `omxplayer pivideo.mp4`
+# Done: Prompt to play the recorded video: `omxplayer pivideo.mp4`
-# prompt to convert the video to text if desired.
+# Done: prompt to convert the video to text if desired.
+# Done: prompt for the name of the converted text file
 # prompt to display the text if desired.
 # prompt to decrypt the text
 # prompt to display the decrypted message.